Hungary, China sign loan deal for Budapest-Belgrade Chinese rail project

 After more than 10 years of a cooperation initiative between China and East European countries known as the 17+1, this would be the initiative's first major infrastructure project in the region and inside the EU, the expert said.

-(Reporting by Krisztina Than and Anita Komuves; Editing by Alison Williams, William Maclean)
+(Reporting by Krisztina Than and Anita Komuves; Editing by Alison Williams, William Maclean and Catherine Evans)

 ((krisztina.than@thomsonreuters.com;))